-If you walk into schools these days, you often can tell the environment radiates an atmosphere that is completely created for children, also in foreign countries where TEFL teachers are working.
+If you walk into schools these days, you often can tell the environment radiates an atmosphere that is completely created for students.

 The teachers will provide each individual student with the support and commitment they require to feel confident learners and individuals.
 New school energy gets driven by a few important trends:

 - Student-centered.
 We have learned from software and marketing developments to consider user experience in a deep way.
 That has resulted in a totally renewed focus towards learner experience.
-Nellie Mae’s Education Foundation states that student-centered teaching and learning will engage students in their personal success, and will also incorporate their skills and interests into the process of learning.
+Steve Gory from Best GED Classes states that student-centered teaching and learning will engage students in their personal success, and will also incorporate their skills and interests into the process of learning.

 - Next-gen learning.
 Modern-day learning models are blending face-to-face and online learning experiences to come up with competency-based and personalized learning sequences.